 Hiking is the best way of exploring and appreciating nature in all its glory.
-Asia boasts of a significant number of hiking routes, and many among them are the best routes in the world.
+Asia boasts of a significant number of hiking routes, and many among them are the best hiking trails in the world.
 Asia can be an exceptional destination for a hiking enthusiast.

 Check out our list of 15 best hikes in Asia.